rtic-rs/rtic/book/en/src/by-example/delay.md

 Technically, the timer queue is implemented as a list based priority queue, where list-nodes are statically allocated as part of the underlying task `Future`.
 Thus, the timer queue is infallible at run-time (its size and allocation is determined at compile time).

+Similarly the channels implementation, the timer-queue implementation relies on a global *Critical Section* (CS) for race protection.
+For the examples a CS implementation is provided by adding `--features test-critical-section` to the build options.

 For a complete example:

 ``` rust